henrywatkins/python-euler/README.md

 $$
 For the numerator and denominator of the nth rational approximation respectively.

+#### Problem 58

+Use the code from problem 28, however this time, while loop until the number of primes on the diagonals crosses a threshold.
+Use prime factor function to determine primeness.

+#### Problem 59

+Use `ord` and `chr` functions to convert between ascii codes and characters. use the bitwise xor `^` to do coding/decoding.
+Convert possible 3-letter keys into ascii codes and decode the encrypted message.
+Check if the decrypted message contains very common english words (I chose "the", "to", "for", "of").
+If the message contains all these strings it is most likely the original message and the corresponding key the correct key.

 #### Problem 63

 Use fact that the number of digits in decimal number can be found with log